Skip to content

 Amazon Web Services (AWS) Enablement and Pre-Planning Sessions

-From May to early June, Amazon Web Services (AWS) and the National Data Platform (NDP) are offering virtual enablement sessions to provide you with the skills you need to participate in the hackathon.
-RSVPs are required to ensure there’s enough interest (at least 20 participants) to hold each session.
+From May to early June, Amazon Web Services (AWS) and the National Data Platform (NDP) offered virtual enablement sessions to provide participants with the skills needed for the hackathon.
+RSVPs were required to ensure there’s enough interest (at least 20 participants) to hold each session.

-Workshops last three hours and entail a lecture and hands-on training.
+Workshops lasted three hours and entailed a lecture and hands-on training.

-Office hours follow workshops.
-They last one hour and allow for Q&As with relevant experts.
+Office hours followed workshops.
+They lasted one hour and allowed for Q&As with relevant experts.

 Target Audience Key